 - Find a mediator.

 To find eldercare mediators, talk with social workers or eldercare agencies in your community.
 You can also try the National Care Planning Council (www.longtermcarelink.net).
-If you decide to hire a trained eldercare mediator, be aware that anyone can call himself or herself a mediator.
-Mediators aren't licensed.

 - Choose a mediator.

 The person you choose may be a trained eldercare mediator.
 Or it may be a social worker or any person your family feels comfortable with as a mediator.
-When you interview people to serve as your mediator, find out if they have the training and experience to deal with the legal, health, and emotional issues that come with aging.
+When you interview people to serve as your mediator, find out if they have the training and experience to manage the legal, health, and emotional issues that come with aging.

 - Set a clear goal.